bullhorn/rest-api-docs/source/includes/_intro.md

 ### URLs

+API users should use [data-center-specific base URLs](././Data-Center-URLs.html) for the Bullhorn OAuth, REST, and SOAP APIs.

 Web URLs are case-sensitive, except for machine names.
 We shall follow that practice.
 All REST API URLs should be considered case-sensitive.

 All URLs are namespaced by corporation.
 The first path element of all API URLs, after any context root, will be an identifier for a corporation.
 For example: